joliclic/zml_wsserver/readme.md

 ### Summary

-Control WS2812 leds with a NodeMCU (esp8266 card) connected to a WiFi network, by commands sent by a HTML interface thru WebSockets.
+Control WS2812 leds with a ESP8266 based card (NodeMCU, WeMos D1,...) connected to a WiFi network, by commands sent by a HTML interface thru WebSockets.
-This part concerns the NodeMCU program.
+This part concerns the esp8266 card program.

 Abstract